 In part 1 we saw the first layer of SRP protection.

 This was related to the “Designated File Types” list (DFT) and the ShellExecute() API function.
 If a file extension is on the DFT list, then ShellExecute() can ask SRP what to do and prevent opening the file by the user.
-But still, the file can be opened by using the command line with sponsor, for example:
+But still, the file can be opened by using a command line with sponsor, for example:

-mshta.exe %Userprofile%\Desktop\How2BeReach.hta
+mshta.exe %Userprofile%\Desktop\How2BeRich.hta